bilal-aamer/bilal-aamer/README.md

 I am **Bilal** Aamer

-I'm a **GenAI Engineer**, **Community Organizer**, and **Open Source AI Advocate** dedicated to building tools, projects, and communities that drive the future of GenAI.
+I'm a **Agentic AI Builder**, **GenAI Engineer**, **Community Organizer**, and **Open Source AI Advocate** dedicated to building tools, projects, and communities that drive the future of GenAI.
 My mission is to democratize AI by fostering collaboration, empowering developers, and making cutting-edge technologies accessible to everyone.

 ### 🏢 Previous Organizations
 I’ve had the privilege of working with: